KoralK5/SpaceCruiser/README.md

 ## How To Play

-1. Press {enter} to switch directions
+1. Click the graphics screen once

-2. Avoid all obstancles
+2. Use arrow keys to avoid all obstacles

 3. Survive as long as possible